tommy-mor/spy/readme.md

 ## Example: Cat Facts

-Here’s a real-world example fetching a cat fact from an API:
+Here's a real-world example fetching a cat fact from an API:

 ```clojure
 (require '[clojure.data.json :as json])